Moët & Chandon: Current production

 Around 5 million bottles are produced in each vintage.
 The wine is 60% Chardonnay and 40% Pinot noir, with 6 g/L dosage.
 According to Tom Stevenson, "All vintages need at least 12 years ageing to nurture Dom Pérignon's signature silky mousse".
 As of 2020, the current release of Dom Pérignon is from the 2010 vintage and the current release of Dom Pérignon Rosé is from the 2006 vintage.
 As of 2017 the senior winemaker was Richard Geoffroy, who has been chef de cave for Dom Pérignon since 1990.

 Domaine Chandon

 In 1973, the then Moët-Hennessy company founded Domaine Chandon, an outpost winery in the Napa Valley.
 It was the first French-owned sparkling wine venture in the United States.
-The fine dining restaurant étoile was situated at the winery, closing in December 2014.
+The fine dining restaurant étoile was located at the winery, until it closed in December 2014.

 Chandon had already founded an outpost in Argentina in 1959, and was doing the same in the southern city of Garibaldi in Brasil in 1973.

 Domaine Chandon was later established in 1986 in Australia in Coldstream, Victoria, in the Ningxia region in China in 2013 and India's Nashik region in 2014.